OUR PHILOSOPHY ON PRIVACY

 Limiting Use, Disclosure, and Retention – We will use or disclose your personal information only with your express or implied consent, or as required by law.
 We will retain your information for only as long as is necessary to fulfill identified purposes.

 Accuracy – We will keep your information accurate, complete and up-to-date as is necessary for the purposes for which it is to be used.

 Safeguards – We will protect your personal information with appropriate security safeguards.

 Openness – We will make specific, understandable information readily available to you about our personal information policies and practices.

 Individual Access – When you request it, we will give you access to your personal information, how we use it and who we disclose it to.
 You are entitled to question its accuracy, its completeness and its uses.

 Challenging Compliance – You are entitled to question the Privacy Officer about our compliance with any of these principles.

-Click here to access the Code for the Protection of Personal Information in PDF Format.
+Click here to access the Model Privacy Code in PDF Format.